XRPLF/XRPL-Standards/XLS-20/README.md

 ## Transactions

 This proposal introduces several new transactions to allow for the minting, burning and trading of NFTs.
 All transactions introduced by this proposal incorporate the [common transaction fields](https://xrpl.org/transaction-common-fields.html) that are shared by all transactions.
-Common fields are not document in this proposal unless needed because this proposal introduces new possible values for such fields.
+Common fields are not documented in this proposal unless needed, because this proposal introduces new possible values for such fields.

 ## Transactions for minting and burning NFTs on XRPL